manonthemon/data-extractor/README.md

   - Writing regex code
   - Writing for loops
-  - Installing and using third party modules such as pyperclip
+  - Installing and using third party libraries such as pyperclip
   - Writing batch files

 ## Usage
 To use the application: